 We reestimate all our experts using only vintage data for the out-of-sample exercise.
-Despite the strong data limitations, we still get good results for the predictability of the systemic crisis as shown in Figure 7.
+Despite the strong data limitations, we still get good results for the predictability of the systemic crisis as shown in Figure 8.
 The probability of pre-crisis goes up as before but it remains high longer than in quasi-real time and after the beginning of the crisis.
 There are only very small spikes during the euro area crisis and a small spike in 2018 so the results are consistent with the quasi-real time ones.
-There are two models which are picked by our the EWA aggregation rule and these are two machine learning models: the GAM31 and the SVM expert.
-It is the GAM expert which give the signal of a pre-crisis before 2008.
+There are two models which are picked by the EWA aggregation rule and these are one statistical and one machine learning model: the GAM40 and the SVM expert.
+It is the GAM expert which gives the signal of a pre-crisis before 2008.
 For the UK, it is therefore clearly the behaviour of the real time liquidity variables and the exchange rate which trigger the alarm.